chmartin/chmartin.github.io/_posts/2019-02-18-EPL-History-Scraping.md

 #### Packages needed

-The packages need to read this data in python is not extensive:
+The list of packages needed to read this data in python is not extensive:
 ```
     import requests
     from bs4 import BeautifulSoup